slgora/ex_situ_PGRFA_metrics/README.md

 country in BGCI dataset is not country of origin but it is country of institute holding the accession.
 Therefore the code for this part was deleted.

 # To be done:
-BGCI institute code to be added, we need to ask BGCI if they have a conversion table for their garden ID to INSTCODE, otherwise a conversion table has to be done manually.
+BGCI institute code to be added, we need to ask BGCI if they have a conversion table for their garden ID to INSTCODE, otherwise a conversion table has to be done manually by searching FAO WIEWS organization database (They are not too many so it is doable).

 SGSV data: Load (done) and clean separately

-GLIS data: Fetch data with API, and clean separately
+GLIS data: Fetch data with GLIS API, and clean separately

 # To be discussed:
 1)Regions of diversity variables: